 We have worked with the employer partnerships to produce case studies and resources which demonstrate how the core principles can be applied to practice.
-As an extension of this project, a group of six development sites are testing impact evaluation tools used to measure the impact of CPD on professional practice.
-The final report for this phase of the project will be released in Spring 2014.

 Click here to access the CPD case studies